WORKSHOP

 8670 steel:

-8670 steel is an extremely tough Carbon steel commonly used for large bandsaw blades found in the lumber industry.
-The adequate nickel and carbon content creates a very durable steel that also can hold a strong edge.
-Very easy to work with and forgiving in heat treatment, it is a great choice for knives requiring high toughness like big choppers and hard use blades.
+Commonly used for large bandsaw blades in the lumber industry, 8670 is a very durable steel that also holds a strong edge.
+Its properties make it very easy to work with and forgiving in heat treatment, ensuring a consistent and reliable final product.

 4340 alloy steel: